-2. Be identified by an Agency or professional as having;
+2. The person has been identified by an agency or professional as having:

-3. A closely related developmental disability.
-A “closely related developmental disability” means having functional limitations in both general learning (4) and adaptive skills (5) such as recreation, work, independent living, self direction or self care.
-However, persons whose functional limitations are based solely on a physical, behavioral, or emotional disability, or a specific learning or sensory disability are not eligible to participate as Special Olympic athletes, but may be eligible to volunteer for SOWI.
+3. The person has a closely related developmental disability.
+A “closely related developmental disability” means having functional limitations in both general learning[4] (such as IQ) and adaptive skills[5] (such as in recreation, work, independent living, self-direction, or self-care).
+However, persons whose functional limitations are based solely on a physical, behavioral, or emotional disability or a specific learning or sensory disability are not eligible to participate as Special Olympics athletes but may be eligible to volunteer for Special Olympics.

 3. Agree to abide by the Official Special Olympics Sports Rules and the SOWI Athlete Code of Conduct.

-4. Persons with multiple disabilities may participate in SOWI as long as they also meet the noted criteria above.
+Persons with multiple disabilities may participate in appropriate SOWI programming provided they also meet the noted criteria above.

 NOTE: No person shall, on the grounds of sex, race, religion, color or national origin, be excluded from participation in, be denied benefits of, or otherwise subjected to discrimination under any program or activity of SOWI.